Legal Lasso: Lucky's Market Sued Over Layoffs | Law Week Colorado

-The president’s impeachment trial will end today, with senators expected to vote to acquit.
+Thanks to a technical glitch, the Legal Lasso email didn’t get sent yesterday.
+So today, we’re making up ground with a roundup of news for the past couple of days.

+And even though the president was acquitted in his impeachment trial yesterday, we’re still talking about it.
 In our newest Hearsay podcast, we talk with an impeachment scholar about what the Founding Fathers might have intended for the process.

 Legal Lasso is Law Week Colorado’s daily roundup of legal news from around the state.
 Not already subscribed to the daily email?
 Sign up here!
 Not subscribed to Law Week Colorado?
 You can change that too!